HeshanKarunaratne/notes/README.md

 - Spring

     1 .
-Explain Dependency Inversion and Inversion Of Control concepts in Spring?
+Explain Inversion Of Control and Dependency Inversion concepts in Spring?
     - Inversion Of Control(IoC):
         1. Is a design principle where the control of object(beans) creation and management is shifted from the application itself to an external container or framework(Spring IoC container is responsible)
         2. The container manages the lifecycle of these beans and handles their dependencies, ensuring that the right dependencies are injected into the right places.
         3. Overall architecture becomes more flexible and maintainable
+        4. This allows for greater flexibility, easier testing and decoupling of components
-    - Dependency Injection(DI):
+    - Dependency Inversion(DI):
-        1. Dependency Injection is a specific implementation of the IoC principle
-        2. It is a technique used to inject the dependencies of a class into the class itself
+        1. High-level modules should not depend on low-level modules.
+Both should depend on abstractions
+        2. This is achieved through interfaces or abstract classes, allowing for loose coupling between components

     2 .
 What are the common design patterns used in Spring applications?
     - Singleton pattern: There is only one instance of a particular bean per Spring container.
 This ensures that beans are shared across the application reducing resource usage
+    - DI pattern: Spring IoC container performs DI by injecting dependencies into classes either through constructor injection, setter injection or method injection using annotations
     - Prototype pattern: New instance per request
     - Factory pattern: Spring IoC container acts as a factory that creates and manages bean instances based on their configurations
-    - DI pattern: Spring IoC container performs DI by injecting dependencies into classes either through constructor injection, setter injection or method injection using annotations
     - Template Method pattern: Template classes provide a consistent approach to perform repetitive tasks such as database access(JdbcTemplate), transaction management(TransactionTemplate) and email sending(JavaMailSender)

     3 .
 Explain the difference between constructor and setter injection?
-    - In constructor injection, the required dependencies are passed to the class via its constructor at the time of object creation, the class is responsible for initializing its instance variables with the provided dependencies.
-    - In setter injection, the dependencies are provided through setter methods of the class.
-The class exposes setter methods for each dependency it requires, and the Spring container uses these methods to inject the required dependencies after creating the object.
-    - Use constructor injection for mandatory dependencies, immutability, safety and readability.
+    - Constructor injection
+      - Dependencies are injected via constructor parameters
+      - Provides immutable objects, promoting thread safety
+      - Requires all dependencies to be provided during object creation
+      - Encourages better design by enforcing mandatory dependencies upfront
+    - Setter injection
+      - Dependencies are injected via setter methods
-    - Use setter injection for optional dependencies, flexibility to change dependencies, circular dependencies.
+      - Allows for flexibility by allowing dependencies to be set after object creation
+      - Facilitates optional dependencies and circular dependencies

     4 .
 What is a Spring Bean?
-    - Any java object that is managed by Spring is called Spring Bean
+    - An object that is instantiated, assembled, and managed by the Spring IoC container is a Spring Bean
+    - IOC manages the lifecycle of the Spring Beans
+    - Dependency Injection injects dependencies into Beans
+    - Bean scopes defines the lifecycle and visibility of a spring bean(Singleton, Prototype, Request, Session)
+    - Component scanning is an automatic detection and instantiation of Spring beans based on classpath scanning and predefined rules
+    - Methods like @PostConstruct and @PreDestroy to execute initialization and destruction logic respectively

     5 . @Value can help loading the values from?
     - Environment properties, VM arguments, properties file